 What is risedronate?

-Risedronate is in a group of medicines called bisphosphonates (bis FOS fo nayts).
-It alters the cycle of bone formation and breakdown in the body.
-Risedronate slows bone loss while increasing bone mass, which may prevent bone fractures.
+Risedronate is a bisphosphonate (bis FOS fo nayt) medicine that alters bone formation and breakdown in the body.
+This can slow bone loss and may help prevent bone fractures.

 Risedronate may also be used for purposes not listed in this medication guide.

-You should not use risedronate if you have low levels of calcium in your blood (hypocalcemia), or a problem with the movement of muscles in your esophagus.
+You should not take risedronate if you have problems with your esophagus, or low levels of calcium in your blood.

-You should not use risedronate if you are allergic to it, or if you have:
+You should not take risedronate if you are allergic to it, or if you have:

 low levels of calcium in your blood (hypocalcemia); or

-To make sure risedronate is safe for you, tell your doctor if you have:
+To make sure risedronate is safe for you, tell your doctor if you have ever had:

 kidney disease; or